rsdoiel/antenna/archives/2025/planet_2025.19.md

 date: 2025-05-16, from: United Nations, Top Stories

-As world leaders negotiate the landmark Pandemic Preparedness Treaty at the World Health Assembly — the governing body of the World Health Organization, the UN’s global health agency—we revisit frontline doctors, community advocates, a youth volunteer, and a journalist who lived through the storm of COVID-19.
-Theirs are just some of the millions of testimonies worldwide helping shape the urgent call for action.&nbsp;
+As world leaders meet in Geneva to negotiate a new UN-brokered agreement on pandemic preparedness, we revisit frontline doctors, community advocates, a youth volunteer and a journalist who lived through the storm of COVID-19.
+Their voices are just a few among millions that show why this moment matters.

 <br>